nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 ## Importing Your Dataset

-There are two different ways to import your dataset into Zero:
+There are two different ways to import your dataset into Nyuntam:

 ### Custom Data